 Homework in Y3/4

-Homework is given out on a Friday and is expected to be completed and returned by the following Tuesday.
+Homework is given out on a Thursday and is expected to be completed and returned by the following Tuesday.

 Each week the children will have:

 - Spellings to learn (test days decided by individual staff)

 - Research and follow up work when appropriate

 Information for parents with children in Year 3/4